hdclark/DICOMautomaton/documentation/reference_guide.md

 ### Description

 This operation estimates the similarity or overlap between two sets of contours.
 The comparison is based on point samples.
 It is useful for comparing contouring styles.
+This operation currently reports Dice and Jaccard similarity metrics.

 ### Notes